Naviya2/LeoMediaSearchBot/README.md

-delete - Delete file from database index - Index all files from channel or group logger - Get log file
+delete - Delete file from database index - Index all files from channel or group logger - Get log file stats - get recent user stats broadcast - broascast any message to all the users of bot
 ```

 ## Tips